 Research

-I study urban traffic congestion as a complex, data-rich transportation problem.
-My work combines deep learning, classical machine learning, simulation, and network-based analysis to improve how congestion is predicted, interpreted, and mitigated.
+I study urban mobility systems as a complex, data-rich transportation problem.
+My work combines machine learning, simulation, and network-based analysis to understand congestion, mobility services, EV charging, and the resilience of urban transport infrastructure.

 Societal Relevance and SDGs